lita-xyz/valida-rs/README.md

 rand = "0.8.5" # or the current version
 ```

-## The `io` library
+## The `IO` library

 This library provides common IO functions that work on Valida.
 See [io.rs](src/io.rs) for the full list of available functions.
-Note that not all stdlib IO functions are supported yet.
+Note that not all standard library IO functions are supported yet.
 Also, most of the Rust standard `std::io` module is not supported at the moment.
 If you use them, they may silently not work.

+To use these functions, simply prefix them with `valida_rs::io::`.
+For example, `valida_rs::io::println` instead of `println`.
+You can see more examples in the [rust-examples](https://github.com/lita-xyz/rust-examples) repository.

 ### For projects with no other dependencies